eerii/fresa/docs/features.md

 - std::deque for lists where a lot of elements are added to or removed at the back
 - std::set for unique identifier lists, useful mathematical properties
+- std::stack for LIFO containers, for example, system initialization/destruction

 ### metaprograming